rust-lang/rust/text/0000-deprecation.md

 # Unresolved questions

-The names for the cargo package attribute and the rustc compiler option are still subject to bikeshedding (however, discussion has stalled, suggesting the current names are good enough).
+* The names for the cargo package attribute and the rustc compiler option are still subject to bikeshedding (however, discussion has stalled, suggesting the current names are good enough).

+* How do we determine if something is a genuine bug (and should be changed retroactively)?

+* If we agree that something needs to be changed retroactively (i.e. in older versions), do we also release the old versions anew?
+Which ones?
+Should we nominate LTS versions?
+Who would maintain them?

+* Is *forward-compatibility* sufficiently handled?
+Seeing that e.g. adding an item to a trait could break code using that trait, changing a trait would require both versions being interoperable, which could be impossible in the general case.
+This would needed to be handled by finding a new name for the trait or supplying a default implementation.